Codgic/codgic-api/README.md

 If you have any ideas or suggestions, feel free to create issues at https://github.com/Codgic/codgic-api/issues.

+Recent changes will be pushed to [Codgic/codgic-api](https://github.com/codgic/codgic-api) soon after unit tests cover all existing functions.
+Pull requests will be highly appreciated by then.

 # To-do list
 - [x] Hello Koa.
 - [x] Hello Typescript.